WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/WaterAllocation/ReadME.md

  - P_MontanaMaster.csv

 #### Operation and Steps:
-- Read the input files and generate temporary input dataframes.
+- Read in the input files.
+Goal will be to create separate POD and POU cenetric dataframes, then join together for single long output dataframe.
+- For POD data...
-- Generate WaDE specific field *WaterSourceTypeC* from MDNRC **SOURCE_TYPE** field (see pre-process code for specific dictionary used).
+    - Generate WaDE specific field *WaterSourceTypeC* from MDNRC **SOURCE_TYPE** field (see preprocess code for specific dictionary used).
     - Format **ENF_PRIORITY_DATE** field to %m/%d/%Y format.
-- Generate WaDE specific field *MethodTypeCV* from MDNRC **ENF_PRIORITY_DATE** field (see pre-process code for specific dictionary used).
+    - Generate WaDE specific field *MethodTypeCV* from MDNRC **ENF_PRIORITY_DATE** field (see preprocess code for specific dictionary used).
 Water rights that were established prior to July 1,1973 are administered by the Adjudication Bureau.
 Water rights that were established from July 1, 1973 through the present are administered by the New Appropriations Program.
-- Generate WaDE Specific Field *TimeframeStart* from MDNRC **PER_DIV_BGN_DT** field (see pre-process code for specific dictionary used).
+    - Generate WaDE Specific Field *TimeframeStart* from MDNRC **PER_DIV_BGN_DT** field (see preprocess code for specific dictionary used).
-- Generate WaDE Specific Field *TimeframeEnd* from MDNRC **PER_DIV_END_DT** field (see pre-process code for specific dictionary used).
+    - Generate WaDE Specific Field *TimeframeEnd* from MDNRC **PER_DIV_END_DT** field (see preprocess code for specific dictionary used).
+    - Create WaDE POD centric temporary dataframe.
+Extract POU relevant data (see preprocessing code).
+- For POU data...
+    - Generate WaDE specific field *WaterSourceTypeC* from MDNRC **SRCTYPE** field (see preprocess code for specific dictionary used).
+    - Format **ENF_PRIORITY_DATE** field to %m/%d/%Y format.
+    - Generate WaDE specific field *MethodTypeCV* from MDNRC **ENF_PRIORI** field (see preprocess code for specific dictionary used).
+Water rights that were established prior to July 1,1973 are administered by the Adjudication Bureau.
+Water rights that were established from July 1, 1973 through the present are administered by the New Appropriations Program.
+    - Generate WaDE Specific Field *TimeframeStart* from MDNRC **PER_USE_BG** field (see preprocess code for specific dictionary used).
-- Generate WaDE Specific Field *ExemptOfVolumeFlowPriority* from MDNRC **WR_TYPE** field.
-If **WR_TYPE** = EXEMPT NOTICE, allow exempt .
+    - Generate WaDE Specific Field *TimeframeEnd* from MDNRC **PER_USE_EN** field (see preprocess code for specific dictionary used).
+    - Create WaDE POU centric temporary dataframe.
+Extract POU relevant data (see preprocessing code).
+    - Generate WaDE specific field *SiteType* from WaDE *Latitude*, *Longitude*, *SiteTypeCV* & *SiteName* fields.
+Used to identify unique sites.
+- Concatenate temporary POD & POU dataframes together into single long output dataframe.
+- Generate WaDE specific field *WaterSourceNativeID* from WaDE *WaterSourceName* & *WaterSourceTypeCV* fields.
+Used to identify unique sources of water.
 - Inspect output dataframe for additional errors / datatypes.
 - Export output dataframe as new csv file, *P_MontanaMaster.csv*.